classbench-ng/classbench-ng/README.md

 ## Usage
 ClassBench-ng can be used in two different ways:
 - To analyse an existing rule set and extract a corresponding SEED.
-- To generate a synthetic rule set from an input SEED.
+- To generate a synthetic rule set, optionally including also a series of rule set updates, from an input SEED.

 ```
 ./classbench -h | --help